David Ragan: 2017

 After departing BK Racing following his worst career points finish, Ragan returned to Front Row Motorsports, where he drove from 2012 to 2015, to drive the No. 38.
-His first race back at FRM resulted in a 25th-place finish in the Daytona 500 after he was involved in a crash while running in the Top 5.
-His first Top 10 in over a year came at the GEICO 500 at Talladega, where he finished 10th after avoiding the Big One late in the race and making daring four-wide passes on Denny Hamlin, Kyle Larson, Ty Dillon, Clint Bowyer, and Chris Buescher all on the final lap.
+His first race back at FRM resulted in a 25th-place finish in the Daytona 500 after he was involved in a crash while running in the top five.
+His first top-ten in over a year came at the GEICO 500 at Talladega, where he finished tenth after avoiding the Big One late in the race and making daring four-wide passes on Denny Hamlin, Kyle Larson, Ty Dillon, Clint Bowyer, and Chris Buescher all on the final lap.
 This result boosted him up five spots in the point standings to 28th.

-Ragan continued his string of good momentum with a 17th-place finish at the spring race at Kansas, his third consecutive Top 20 finish, boosting him to 27th in the point standings.
-While his Top 20 streak ended at Charlotte Motor Speedway, where he finished 23rd, it allowed him to maintain 27th in the standings.
-His momentum abruptly ended at Dover, where a late crash with five laps to go relegated him to a 30th-place finish and sent him back to 29th in the overall standings.
+Ragan continued his string of good momentum with a 17th-place finish at the spring race at Kansas, his third consecutive top-twenty finish, boosting him to 27th in the point standings.
+While his top-twenty streak ended at Charlotte Motor Speedway, where he finished 23rd, it allowed him to maintain 27th in the standings.
+His momentum abruptly ended at Dover, where a late crash with five laps to go relegated him to a thirtieth-place finish and sent him back to 29th in the overall standings.
 Ragan was up front with a handful of laps to go at Daytona in July in a position to score his third career win.
 He led the race with two laps to go, ultimately getting passed by Ricky Stenhouse Jr., who ended up winning the race.
-Ragan was the only driver to score both stage points in both stages and left Daytona with a Top 10 finish, where he finished 6th.
+Ragan was the only driver to score both stage points in both stages and left Daytona with a top-ten finish, where he finished 6th.

-After a few subpar mid-20s finishes, Ragan bounced back with a 17th-place finish in the Bass Pro Shops NRA Night Race after running as high as 12th in the race.
-Ragan was headed for another Top 20 finish in the Bojangles' Southern 500, running as high as 15th early in the race, but fell to 25th after a spin and two cut tires.
-Ragan received quite some attention at Dover in the fall, benefiting from an early caution to race his way into the Top 5, then went on to finish ninth in Stage 1 for his first stage points since Daytona in July.
+After a few subpar mid-twenties finishes, Ragan bounced back with a seventeenth-place finish in the Bass Pro Shops NRA Night Race after running as high as twelfth in the race.
+Ragan was headed for another top-twenty finish in the Bojangles' Southern 500, running as high as fifteenth early in the race, but fell to 25th after a spin and two cut tires.
+Ragan received quite some attention at Dover in the fall, benefiting from an early caution to race his way into the top-five, then went on to finish ninth in Stage 1 for his first stage points since Daytona in July.
 Ragan remained on the lead lap for much of the event and finished the race in the 21st position.

 Upon the series' return to Talladega in October, Ragan moved from his 33rd starting position to the front early.
-Despite involvement in several crashes throughout the evening, Ragan posted his 3rd Top 10 of the season, matching his Talladega result in the spring.
-Ragan ended the 2017 season with a 17th-place finish at Homestead-Miami Speedway and a 30th-place finish in the point standings.
+Despite involvement in several crashes throughout the evening, Ragan posted his third top-ten of the season, matching his Talladega result in the spring.
+Ragan ended the 2017 season with a seventeenth-place finish at Homestead-Miami Speedway and a thirtieth-place finish in the point standings.